The Church of Jesus Christ of Latter-day Saints in New Zealand

 The Church of Jesus Christ of Latter-day Saints (LDS Church) established its first New Zealand branch in 1855.
-It reported 116,883 members in 229 congregations in New Zealand as of 2021, making it the second largest body of LDS Church members in Oceania behind Australia.
-The LDS Church has one temple in New Zealand, with a second under construction and a third announced.
-The 2018 census recorded 54,123 individuals, or 1.2% of respondents, self-identify as belonging to the faith.
-313,000 respondents objecting to answer the religion census question in 2018 were not counted in the number or percentages.
+It reported 117,319 members in 228 congregations in New Zealand as of 2022, making it the second largest body of LDS Church members in Oceania behind Australia.
+The LDS Church has two temples in New Zealand, with a third under construction.
+The 2023 census recorded 54,348 individuals, or 1.1% of respondents, self-identify as belonging to the faith while the reported Church membership equated to about two percent of the general population.

 History

 New Zealand was already deeply religious with many Christian sects by the time Mormon missionaries arrived.
 Formal LDS Church missionary proselytizing began on 20 October 1854 by William Cooke and Thomas Holden, under the direction of mission president Augustus Farnham.
 All three men left for the island from the United States on the William Denney.
 However, due to lack of materials and interested individuals, the initial work was slow up until the 1870s when missionaries had more resources.
 These first proselyting efforts began as part of the Australasian Missionary efforts.
-In 1855, the first branch of the LDS Church was organized at Karori, with the next organized in Kaiapoi in 1867.
+In 1855, the first branch of the LDS Church was organised at Karori, with the next organised in Kaiapoi in 1867.
 The first stakes of New Zealand were created in Auckland on 18 May 1958, and then in Hamilton and Hawkes Bay in 1960.
 On 4 August 1897, the Australasian Mission was divided to give New Zealand its own respective mission.
 The mission was again divided in May 1958 to include a New Zealand South portion.
 As of May 2017, New Zealand has three missions based in Auckland, Wellington, and Hamilton, respectively.
 The LDS Church continues to hold a notable and respected presence in New Zealand, the first account being when Colonial Minister of Native affairs praised Mormonism for bringing good citizens to his nation back in 1912.

 Despite the country being more than three quarters Māori, primitive missionary efforts focused on teaching the English-speaking Europeans living within New Zealand.
-It was not until the 1880s that missionary efforts shifted from exclusively preaching to the Pākehā (Europeans) to branching out to the native Māori population.
-The early success that Mormon missionaries had amidst Māori has been thought to be because the Mormon religion was founded in the United States.
-One theory was that the churches associated with the British were despised by these natives, and the LDS Church was more accepted as a result.
-Other theories attribute Mormon success in New Zealand to early Christian missionaries who first began to persuade the natives out of their traditional habits that were alarming to Europeans and contrary to Mormon standards of living (cannibalism, nudism, etc.), thereby creating a more Westernized people for the Mormons to influence.
+It was not until the 1880s that missionary efforts shifted from exclusively preaching to the Pākehā (Europeans) to branching out to the indigenous Māori population.
+One theory for the LDS missionaries' early success amongst Māori was that this American religion was not associated with the British, whose relationship with Māori had soured by the 1880s.
 Another factor was that both the church and Māori had a focus on genealogy (whakapapa).
+Many Māori, particularly in Ngāti Kahungunu, saw the new church as a fulfillment of a prophecy made by Pāora Te Potangaroa shortly before his death in 1881, following a communal debate over which church Māori should put their faith in.